blackducksoftware/synopsys-detect/documentation/src/main/markdown/integrations/jenkinsplugin/downloadingandinstalling.md

 # Downloading, Installing, and Updating the Plugin
-To install the [solution_name] for Jenkins plugin, do the following steps:
+To install the [solution_name] for Jenkins plugin, perform the following steps:

 1. Navigate to **Manage Jenkins** > **Manage Plugins**.
 1. Select the **Available** tab.
 Note that if the plugin is already installed, it does not appear in the **Available** list.